Smart fabrics & wearable tech going hand-in-hand for more fashionable user-friendly innovations

 Wait, let's just remind what we put behind smart textiles.
 They can be broken in two different categories, according to their enhancements purposes: esthetic and performance.

 - Esthetics are for example lightning fabrics, changing colors, vibrating, sound making or heatable fabrics.

 - Performance enhancing rally temperature regulation fabrics, vibrating muscle control technologies, wind reducing resistance fabrics or can be used for protective clothing for environmental hazards - radiation or effects of space travel...
 These innovations can be used for athletic, extreme sports, military or even in health (drug releasing medical textile, fabric with moisturizer, perfume, anti-aging properties fabrics...).

-Companies and designers have already started working on smart textiles, and some of them are doing pretty amazing products using textile innovations.
+Companies and designers have already started working on smart textile, and some of them are doing pretty amazing products using textile innovations.
 Yin Gao is a fashion designer and professor based in Geneva creating clothes that combine urban design, architecture & multimedia.
 She uses sensory technologies making her garments more interactive.
-CuteCircuit, a London-based design duo took their smart textiles and technology to the runway, showing a collection at NYC Fashion Week (see video below), where models were controlling what their dresses showcased through their smartphones.
+CuteCircuit, a London-based design duo took their smart textiles and technology to the runway.
+Showing a collection at NYC Fashion Week (see video below), where models were controlling what their dresses showcased through their smartphones.

 Smart fabrics using our bodies as a power source

 Tech expert Frank Golding, former YouTube US director of sport, claimed that in a near future, parts of our clothing will be able to use our bodies as a power source.
 He says technology will be soon so advanced that we will be able to charge our phones and tablets thanks to our clothes.